 How do you determine if there are any available signatures to cover a particular CVE?

 There are a couple different ways that you can determine if a CVE has any current coverage.
-Please use either of the two methods below to determine this:
+Use either of the two methods below to determine this:

 - You can search for the particular CVE on CVE Search located at http://xforce.iss.net/CveSearch.do?p=.
-This can manually be found by going to http://xforce.iss.net/ and find the Product Coverage Search section and Search by CVE.
+This can manually be found by going to http://xforce.iss.net/, going to the Product Coverage Search section, and then Search by CVE.

 - In the SiteProtector Console, go to Help -> Attack Signatures -> Protocol Analysis Module and download the pam.zip file.
 Alternatively, this can be downloaded at http://www.iss.net/security_center/reference/help/pam/pam.zip.
 Once the file has been downloaded, extract the pam.chm file from the zip archive and open pam.chm.
 Under the Contents tab, expand PAM -> cross reference then click on CVE.
 Here you will find a list of the CVEs with the corresponding signature(s).

-If the particular CVE you are interested in is not listed in either of these two places, please contact IBM Security Systems Customer Support referencing the CVE in question.
+If the particular CVE you are interested in is not listed in either of these two places, contact Technical Support referencing the CVE in question.

 |Security||IBM Security Host Protection||AIX, HP-UX, Linux, Windows||2.2.2, 7.0 - SR 4.1, 7.0 - SR 4.2, 7.0 - SR 4.3, 7.0 - SR 4.4, 1.0.0, 1.5.0|